Gavin-The-Nub/nakawExt/react-clone/RECORDING_FIX.md

 3. Check browser console for error messages

 ### If you get tab capture errors:
-1. Click the record button again to grant permissions
-2. Make sure the tab is active and visible
+1. Make sure the tab is active and visible
-3. Try refreshing the page if you get "Cannot access contents" errors
+2. Try refreshing the page if you get "Cannot access contents" errors
-4. The system will automatically retry with longer delays for rate limit issues
+3. Check that the extension has tabCapture permission

 ### If video creation fails:
-1. The system will automatically fall back to creating video from frames
-2. Check that your browser supports MediaRecorder API
+1. Check that your browser supports MediaRecorder API
-3. Try refreshing the page and starting again
+2. Try refreshing the page and starting again
+3. Check browser console for specific error messages

 ### Common Error Messages:
-- **"activeTab permission not in effect"**: Click the record button again to grant permissions
+- **"No active tab found"**: Make sure you're on the page you want to record
 - **"Cannot access tab contents"**: Refresh the page and try again
-- **"No window with id"**: Refresh the page and try again (window was closed)
+- **"No stream received from tab capture"**: Try refreshing the page
-- **"Tab no longer exists"**: Refresh the page and try again (tab was closed)
-- **"Rate limit exceeded"**: Wait a moment and try again (system will auto-retry)
+- **"No supported video format found"**: Your browser may not support MediaRecorder
+- **"MediaRecorder error"**: Check browser console for specific error details

+### Recent Fixes Applied:
-- **"Could not establish connection"**: Refresh the page and restart recording
+- **"Could not establish connection"**: Fixed offscreen page communication issues
-- **"No video data recorded"**: System will automatically try fallback method
+- **"activeTab permission not in effect"**: Added proper permission request flow
+- **"Message channel closed"**: Fixed async response handling
+- **Stream handling**: Improved MediaRecorder stream management
+- **"Failed to start tab capture: [object Object]"**: Fixed circular message reference in background script

 ## Files Modified

-- `src/offscreen/recording.js` - Complete rewrite of recording logic
-- `src/content/index.js` - Updated to use improved recording system
+- `src/background/index.js` - Updated to use tabCapture API with proper permissions
-- `src/background/index.js` - Enhanced message handling for recording
+- `src/offscreen/recording.js` - Complete rewrite for stream-based recording
+- `src/manifest.json` - Already includes tabCapture permission

 ## Build Instructions